What to do if your employer does not pay your salary or delays it by more time?

 The notice is a very important psychological tool, and getting the salary in less time is a psychological game.
 In the event that the employer understands the consequences quickly, he may negotiate before you need to attend court, which keeps costs low as well.
 On the other hand, just one or two legal representatives do this kind of because it might not exactly be very profitable for them.

 There are many cases in India where the employer does not pay the salary for a month or couple of months and simply get away with the same.
 A good example is of Kingfisher Airlines.
 When ever it shut down their operations, many staff were not paid their dues.

-Also, Check the article about How to Withdraw your EPF online for the Employee.
+Also, Check the article about How to Withdraw your EPF online and UAN Activation for the Employee.